NikhilSaroop21/PROG7313_Agri_Energy_Connect_ST10040092/README.md

 Test records are preloaded for demonstration purposes.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-6. 👥 User Instructions
+6. User Instructions

-👨‍💼 For Employees:
+-For Employees:
 Navigate to: /Identity/Account/Login

 Log in using your Employee credentials.